Poke (dish): Pre-contact period

 Most fish were cultivated in large fishponds or caught near shore in shallow waters and reefs.
 Fishing and fish caught beyond the reef in the deep sea were reserved for chiefs according to the kapu system which regulated the way of life in Ancient Hawaii.

 Poke began as cut-offs from catch to serve as a snack.
-Fish was preferably cut up for immediate consumption, raw with sea salt, inamona, and sometimes seasoned with blood from the gills.
-A typical relish was made of inamona mixed with dried ʻalaʻala (octopus inksac), ake (fish liver), and salt.
+Fish was preferably cut up for immediate consumption, raw with sea salt, ʻinamona, and sometimes seasoned with blood from the gills.
+A typical relish was made of ʻinamona mixed with dried ʻalaʻala (octopus inksac), ake (fish liver), and salt.
 The poke was accompanied with limu and a large bowl of poi.

 Post-contact period

 When Captain James Cook arrived in 1778 he brought along with him onion seeds.
 He was followed in the 1790s by Spanish horticulturist Francisco de Paula Marin, who was the first to cultivate and raise tomatoes.
 De Paula Marin would further popularize the planting of onions which became a popular accompaniment.
 The onion cultivar known as sweet Maui onion would be developed over the years.

 Continued Western influence eventually led to the abolition of the kapu system.
 The prohibition on eating certain types of fish was lifted in 1819 and by 1839 Kamehameha III had opened up fishing grounds beyond the reefs.
-By this time, Hawaiians were first introduced to salmon, as contract laborers sent to the Pacific Northwest in the fur trading and timber industries.
+By this time, Hawaiians were first introduced to salmon when working as contract laborers in the fur trading and timber industries in the Pacific Northwest.
 Salmon would have likely been prepared as poke initially which would later evolve into lomi salmon.

 Beginning in the mid-19th century, immigrants from China and Japan moved to the islands as plantation laborers, bringing with them foods such as namerō, soy sauce and sesame oil.